Euroscola Video Clip Competition

-We are awarding three educational visits to the European Parliament in Strasbourg, France (two schools from each European Constituency) for 24 students and two teachers to participate in the Euroscola Programme, a one-day youth parliament for 16-18 year olds.
+We are awarding three educational visits to the European Parliament in Strasbourg (one school from each European Constituency) for 24 students and two teachers to represent Ireland at Euroscola, a one-day youth parliament for 16-18 year olds.
 Each winning school will receive a travel subsidy of approx. €300 per person which normally covers most of the travel costs.
 To find out more about Euroscola visit www.europarl.ie/youth

-We would encourage teachers to act as facilitators for the students in this competition.
-The main purpose of the project is to get students thinking about European democracy and active citizenship as some of them will vote for the first time in the European Elections in 2019.
+We encourage teachers to act as facilitators for their students.
+The main purpose of the competition is to get students thinking about European democracy and active citizenship.
 The project can be an individual or team effort but we can only accept one entry per school.
 The clip should be maximum one minute long.

 How to submit your entry